larskuhtz/ChainwebSimulations/Configurations.md

-*Construction of the language would probably work best by translating the braiding rules into an temporal logic formula (or maybe process algebra) and cosntructing the alternating automaton for that.
+*Construction of the language would probably work best by translating the braiding rules into an temporal logic formula (or maybe process algebra) and constructing the alternating automaton for that.
 Or by constructing concurrent NDAs and compositing those synchronously.*

 # Chain Graph